babafunke/BabaFunkeAppRegistration.FunctionsApp/README.md

 * BabaFunkeAppRegistration.Tests - an Xunit test project for the Functions App projects

 # Build and Test
 Clone this git repo and open the solution in Visual Studio.
 Update the local.settings.json files with your details where applicable.
-This includes SendGrid API keys, email addresses etc.
+This includes the SendGrid API keys, and sender email addresses.
+Also, make sure you change the value for the property **FunctionAppEmailHost** in the local.settings.json file of the BabaFunkeAppRegistration project to correspond to the local URL of the BabaFunkeEmailConfirmation project.

 # Background